You cannot copy content of this website, your IP is being recorded

 The procedure

 If your child suffers from chronic middle ear infections that threaten their eardrums, not only is their hearing in peril but their ability to develop speech as well.
-To prevent this from happening, the doctors at Southern ENT turn to a fairly simple surgical technique where they place tubes in your child’s ears that regulate the pressure by promoting drainage and proper airflow.
+To prevent this from happening, the doctors at Southern ENT Associates turn to a fairly simple surgical technique where they place tubes in your child’s ears that regulate the pressure by promoting drainage and proper airflow.

 The doctors typically place the tubes in both of your child’s ears in a procedure called a bilateral tympanostomy.
 To do this, they first put your child under general anesthesia.
 Once your child is ready, they make tiny holes in your child’s eardrums and suction out any fluid they find inside.